 News and Information

-The Second Annual Undergraduate Interdisciplinary Conference (UIC), hosted by the Departments of Asian Languages, and Literatures, German, Scandinavian and Dutch, French and Italian Studies, Spanish and Portuguese Studies, and the Institute for Global Studies, will take place on April 17th and April 18th and will include presentations in a variety of languages.
+The Second Annual Undergraduate Interdisciplinary Conference (UIC) is organized and hosted by the Departments of Asian Languages, and Literatures, German, Scandinavian and Dutch, French and Italian Studies, Spanish and Portuguese Studies, and the Institute for Global Studies.
+Presentations will be held in a variety of languages.

 Students participating in the UIC will have the opportunity to experience all the rigor and fun of a professional academic conference: there will be panels of student researchers and writers, moderated discussion and a keynote speaker.

-For more information on the conference and help with proposing and presenting a conference paper, see the Conference web site http://spanport.umn.edu/ugrad/UIC2014.html.
+For more information on the conference, see the Conference web site http://spanport.umn.edu/ugrad/UIC2014.html.

 Ohanessian Dialogues: Genocide and its Aftermaths: Lessons from Rwanda